5 Unexpected Symptoms of Depression

 Changes in sex drive can be a key indicator for diagnosing depressive episodes.
 This may be due to a loss of interest in enjoyable activities, low self-esteem, or fatigue, which are all themselves important indicators of depression.

 If you or someone you know has experienced any of those symptoms or other signs of depression, it is important to get help.
 When left untreated, depression will likely get worse.
-You can see your primary care doctor or a mental health professional in order to get a diagnosis and treatment.
+You can see your primary care doctor or a mental health professional get a diagnosis and treatment.
 Depression does not discriminate, and being proactive in maintaining and improving your mental health is key in taking care of your overall well-being.

 Our licensed clinicians at Calm Mind Counseling Center are qualified in diagnosing and treating depression and mood disorders.
 Do not hesitate to reach out for help.
 Contact us through our website, or call us at (773)234-0423.